rethread-studio/algorithmic-art-course/README.md

 - Software environments for generative art
 - Software environments for live coding
 - Research in software for art
+- The material for the course if available in [this repository's issues](https://github.com/rethread-studio/algorithmic-art-course/issues)

 ## Intended learning outcomes